-Here are basic explanations of some main metrics:
+Here are basic explanations of some important metrics to measure:

-Engagement Rate: The sum of likes and comments your posts receive, divided by the total number of posts.
+Engagement Rate: The total amount of likes, comments and reshares that posts receive, divided by the total number of posts.
 This rate is restricted to given time periods.

-Optimal Post Time: The ideal time to post, typically based on which hour and day see the highest engagement rate.
+Optimal Post Time: The best time to post depending on which times the highest engagements happened in the past.

-Optimal Post Filters: The ideal filters to use, typically based on which ones see the highest engagement rate.
+Optimal Post Filters: The ideal filters to use, typically based on which ones generated the highest engagement rate.

-Optimal Hashtags: The ideal hashtags to use when posting, typically based on which ones see the highest engagement rate.
+Optimal Hashtags: The best hashtags to use depending on which ones got the highest engagement rates before.

 Top Followers: An account’s most followed and engaging followers.

-Follower Age: The age ranges an account’s followers fall into.
+Follower Age: Age ranges an account’s followers fall into.

-Follower Gender: The gender ratio an account’s followers make up.
+Follower Gender: Gender ratio an account’s followers make up.

-Follower Interests: The interests — ranging from sports to business — an account’s followers have.
+Follower Interests: Interests — ranging from sports to business — an account’s followers have.

 Impressions: The number of times a post is displayed to users.
 A user can see a post more than once, meaning he or she can be responsible for many impressions.

-Reach: The number of unique people who received impressions of a post.
+Reach: Unique people who received impressions of a post.

-Engagement: The number of likes and comments a post containing a tracked hashtag or keyword has earned.
+Engagement: The volume of likes and comments a post containing a tracked hashtag or keyword has earned.

 Top Users: The Instagrammers who generate the highest reach, impression and engagement numbers per post using a tracked hashtag or keyword.